-Many reputable custodians that hold investment accounts offer automatic security guarantees and full reimbursements against unauthorized access to your accounts, like Fidelity, TD Ameritrade, and Charles Schwab, so you don’t have to worry about keeping your accounts at multiple custodians and can take advantage of the benefits that come with account consolidation.
+Many reputable custodians that hold investment accounts offer automatic security guarantees and full reimbursements against unauthorized access to your accounts, like Fidelity and Charles Schwab, so you don’t have to worry about keeping your accounts at multiple custodians and can take advantage of the benefits that come with account consolidation.

 In addition to the protections offered by the custodians themselves against fraud and cyberthieves, there is another form of protection offered by the SIPC, the Securities Investor Protection Corporation, that kicks in if the brokerage firm fails financially.
 The SIPC does not cover fraud and does not regulate the custodian or broker dealer.
 The SIPC is a non-profit corporation that was created by Congress about 50 years ago and provides up to $500,000 of reimbursement per customer (including a limit up to $250,000 for cash only – money market mutual funds are not considered cash).
 You can read about the SIPC by clicking here.

 - Do not share your passwords.
 If you do share them, those individuals will be considered to have authorized access.

 - Be sure to use a strong password for your account and make sure that you are not saving the password to your browser.
 Change your password frequently and do not recycle them.
 Close your browser after you log out of your account.